 In this article, we provide more detail on the similarities and differences between hospice and palliative care.

 Both palliative care and hospice care aim to reduce discomfort and pain, honor a person’s values, support the family, and offer individualized care.
-According to the National Institute on Aging, other similarities include:
+According to the

 - Both offer medications to help ease pain and other burdensome symptoms.